'He will always be an iconic face': Best pictures of mural unveiling on Elland Road for Leeds United legend

-Leeds United: Best pictures of mural unveiling on Elland Road for football 'iconic' Eddie Gray
+Leeds United: Best pictures of mural unveiling on Elland Road for football 'icon' Eddie Gray

-Located on Elland Road, directly opposite the football ground, a mural honouring former footballer Eddie Gray has been revealed.

-He represented Leeds from 1965 to 1966 and later between 1983 and 1984, winning the league title twice and the FA Cup once.
+He represented Leeds from 1965 through to 1984, winning the league title twice and the FA Cup once.

 The mural is the 14th Leeds United commissioned piece and was led by creative designer Rhys Lowry and artist Adam Duffield with the help of artists Jamie Steward and Luke Dunn.